 Incoming search terms:

-- cow and taxes
+- buy a cow saves taxes

 - how tro save money on taxes